 - ¼ cup parmesan

-- Heat up 6-quart sauce pan with 2 Tablespoons of Olive oil.
+- Heat up a 6-quart saucepan with 2 Tablespoons of Olive oil.
 Cook all zucchini slices for 2 minutes on each side until slightly browned.
-Place cooked zucchini on a parchment paper lined sheet tray.
+Place cooked zucchini on a parchment paper-lined sheet tray.
 Repeat until all zucchini is cooked.
-Stack the sheet tray with layers of zucchini & parchment paper.
+Stack the sheet tray with layers of zucchini and parchment paper.

-- Heat up 2 Tablespoons of olive oil to the same 6-quart sauce pan (no need to wash the pan first!) & throw mushrooms, salt, & pepper in for 4 minutes & sauté.
-Add onions, bell peppers, & carrots to the pan.
-Season with salt & pepper.
+- Heat up 2 Tablespoons of olive oil to the same 6-quart saucepan (no need to wash the pan first!) and throw mushrooms, salt, and pepper in for 4 minutes and sauté.
+Add onions, bell peppers, and carrots to the pan.
+Season with salt and pepper.
 Cook for 6 minutes.
-Add squash & corn & cook for 3 minutes more.
+Add squash and corn to cook for 3 minutes more.

-- While the sauce is cooking, add ricotta, ½ cup Romano, 2 eggs, salt, pepper, & parsley in a mixing bowl.
+- While the sauce is cooking, add ricotta, ½ cup Romano, 2 eggs, salt, pepper, and parsley in a mixing bowl.
 Mix all ingredients together completely.

-- Cover with foil & cook at 375°F for 45 minutes or until the sides or bubbling.
-Take foil off & bake at 415°F for another 20 minutes.
+- Cover with foil and cook at 375°F for 45 minutes or until the sides or bubbling.
+Take foil off and bake at 415°F for another 20 minutes.

 - Garnish with parsley.